This article was originally published in May 2015 and updated in October 2018

 A day in Yarra Valley would be incomplete without a stop at Moët & Chandon’s famous production house.
 One of the larger operations in the area, perfectly manicured gardens greet visitors as they head toward the reception area.

 Inside, a self-guided tour route leads wine lovers past displays detailing Moët & Chandon’s storied history, and explains the production process which has stood the test of time.
 Guests can also get a peek at the massive vats which house the sparkling wine and brut the company is famous for.

 The route fittingly finishes at the Chandon Tasting Bar, where staff outline the differences between the varieties, before pouring each person a beautiful, bubbling glass.

-While there is ample space to sip around the bar or in the adjoining brasserie, the outdoor area is absolutely spectacular on a warm, sunny day.
-Simply sit back and soak in the view of the surrounding vineyards, and you’ll have found the perfect way to end a day in the Yarra Valley.
+While there’s ample space to sip around the bar or in the adjoining brasserie, the outdoor area is absolutely spectacular on a warm, sunny day.
+Simply sit back and soak in the view of the surrounding vineyards, and you’ll have found the perfect way to end a Yarra Valley day tour.

 When to go: Harvest happens in March, when can be an interesting time to visit as you may see the grapes being pulled off the vines.
 Most wineries are closed on Christmas Day and some also observe Good Friday.

 Cost: Due to the wide range of tours available, pricing can range from $120 per person to over $500 for those adding on a balloon ride or overnight stay.
 Tasting fees are rare, and those who do will often refund the money if visitors end up buying a bottle.